 About

 As a member of the Novel Magnetic Devices group at the C2N, I lead the theoretical and computational research on nanomagnetism and spintronics.
-My activities are mainly focused on nonlinear and stochastic magnetization processes in nanostructured magnetic materials.
-I have held a tenured research scientist position at the CNRS since 2004.
+My activities mainly cover nonlinear and stochastic magnetization processes in nanostructured magnetic materials, with a focus on applied aspects related to information processing and unconventional computing.
+I presently hold a Research Director position at the CNRS.

 I hold a Bachelor of Science (Honours) and a Doctor of Philosophy degree from the University of Western Australia, and a Habilitation à Diriger des Recherches degree from Université Paris-Sud.

-My academic family tree is a gentle reminder that I stand humbly on the shoulders of giants.
+My academic family tree is a gentle reminder that we stand humbly on the shoulders of giants.

 How to get in touch: